-Aena Internacional owns 37.9% of the shares of Sociedad Aeroportuaria de la Costa S.A. ("SACSA") (acquired in 1998 from the operator of Schiphol Airport), the concessionary entity in charge of operating and managing the Rafael Núñez Airport in Cartagena de Indias, Colombia.
+Aena Internacional owns 37.9% of the shares of Sociedad Aeroportuaria de la Costa S.A. ("SACSA") (acquired in 1998), the concessionary entity in charge of operating and managing the Rafael Núñez International Airport in Cartagena de Indias, Colombia.
 The remaining 62.1% of SACSA shares are owned by Concecol S.A.S.
 (11.6%), Organización Terpel S.A.
 (10.1%) and other local investors (40.5%).
 Aena Internacional also provides technical assistance to SACSA on an ongoing basis in accordance with a technical assistance, operation and management agreement.

-SACSA's concession agreement was entered in 1996 with a term of 15 years and was extended in 2011 for another nine years, until 2020.
+SACSA's concession agreement was entered in 1996 with a term of 15 years, that was extended in 2011 until 2020.
+SACSA is currently negotiating another extension of the Concession.
 Under the concession agreement, fees are charged for airport and aeronautical activities and are adjusted on an annual basis in accordance with inflation and the nominal exchange rate of the U.S. dollar as it relates to the Colombian peso.
 The main market of the Rafael Núñez Airport is the domestic market.
 As of the date of this Information Memorandum, SACSA pays a concession fee of 11.175% of its total revenue.